This is for:Developer

 results, which any component can access and read data from.

-Refer to the Events section for more information.
+See the Events section for more information.

 The search interface has a state comprised of, among other things, the current query in the query box and the currently selected facets.
 When browser history management is enabled (as is typically the case in a full search page), this state is persistent in the browser query string.